 CONFIG FILE LOCATION

 Paste the JSON exactly as shown.
-Kiro only needs the hosted MCP URL.
-If you came from Amazon Q Developer CLI, the old `~/.aws/amazonq/default.json` path is dead and Kiro migrates it automatically on first run.
+If you came from Amazon Q Developer CLI, use the new `~/.kiro/` path instead of the old `~/.aws/amazonq/` location.

 Make sure the file is at `~/.kiro/settings/mcp.json`, not under the old `~/.aws/amazonq/` path.